Segeantsville in Hunterdon County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected 1962 by Green Sergeant's Covered Bridge Association.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Delaware Township Veterans (approx. 1.2 miles away); Delaware Twp.
-Hall (approx. 1.2 miles away); The Velodrome (approx. 1.4 miles away); Sergeantsville First Brethren Church (approx. 1.4 miles Rosemont Water Co. (approx. 1½ miles away); Sandy Ridge Baptist Church (approx. 1.6 miles away); Rosemont (approx. 1.6 miles away); Rosemont Cemetery (approx. 1.6 miles away).
+At least 8 other markers are within 2 miles of this marker Delaware Township Veterans (approx. 1.2 miles away); Delaware Twp.
+Hall (approx. 1.2 miles away); The Velodrome (approx. 1.4 miles away); Sergeantsville First Brethren Church (approx. 1.4 miles away); Rosemont Water Co. (approx. 1½ miles away); Sandy Ridge Baptist Church (approx. 1.6 miles away); Rosemont (approx. 1.6 miles away); Rosemont Cemetery (approx. 1.6 miles away).